 What you do does not matter.
 Try to choose something that you enjoy and look forward to doing.
 Exercise is particularly effective at helping you to relax and is a coping mechanism for anxiety.
 Research has shown that if you are constantly active, you are far more effective at managing your stress levels.

 Learning to control your breathing is a simple technique that can be particularly helpful if you feel dizzy or light-headed when you are worried or stressed.
 This sometimes happens because people’s breathing changes and gets quicker when they feel distressed.
 This can be an uncomfortable and unpleasant experience.

 Learning controlled breathing exercises can help you to manage these feelings more effectively.
 It can also help to give your mind and body a chance to calm down.

 “Life is ten percent what you experience and ninety percent how you respond to it.” — Dorothy M. Neddermeyer

 Tension often builds up when we feel upset or stressed.
 These symptoms can be painful and can cause anxiety in themselves.

-6. Get to Know Yourself and Connect with Others
+5. Get to Know Yourself and Connect with Others

-Sharing your fears and anxiety with people who you are connected to will help you face your fears and deal with your problems.
+Sharing your fears and anxiety with people you are connected with will help you face your fears and deal with your problems.
 Although you might feel embarrassed or afraid to discuss your feelings with others, sharing can be a way to cope with a problem.
 And having someone to listen to you can help you feel supported.